-Faux leather is one alternative to conventional leather.
+Faux leather is a material that can be used for textiles, and is one alternative to conventional leather.

 In this guide, we provide an overview of whether faux leather/pleather might be eco friendly, sustainable and animal friendly.